alicekellings/Sidebuzcom/src/content/blog/cozy-and-elegant-winter-basics-to-wear-all-season-long.md

 ## The Best Cozy and Elegant Winter Basics

 Our winter basics are those you continue to go back to on a seasonal basis.
-And sure, in a world of “core” after “core” trend, the idea of finding a timeless piece can feel like a needle-in-a-haystack situation.
+And sure, in a world of “core�?after “core�?trend, the idea of finding a timeless piece can feel like a needle-in-a-haystack situation.
 But don’t worry, no matter the occasion you’re dressing for, these winter basics have you covered.

 *Every product is curated with care by our editors and we’ll always give an honest opinion, whether gifted or purchased ourselves.
 If you buy something through our links, we may earn a small commission at no cost to you.*